-Compost Operation Permit Required Exempt Facilities Composting of source-separated yard trimmings, clean wood material, vegetative material (defined in 30 TAC 332.2 ), paper, and manure Composting of agricultural materials generated and composted on agricultural sites Mulching Land application of yard trimmings, clean wood materials, vegetative materials, and manure at rates below or equal to agronomic rates as determined by the Texas Agricultural Extension Service Application of paper as an erosion control or soil amendment On-site composting of nonhazardous industrial waste consisting of poultry carcasses, at a facility that is in compliance with 30 TAC 335.2 (relating to Permit Required) and 335.6(a) (relating to Notification Requirements) Composting Meat, Fish, Carcasses, Dairy Materials, Oils, and Greases- Notification Required Submit a compost notification to the TCEQ in accordance with 30 TAC Chapter 332, Subchapter A, 332.3(c) , and Chapter 332, Subchapter B, if you compost any of the following materials: • Source-separated meat, fish, dead animal carcasses, or dairy materials • Source-separated meat and vegetable oils and greases using the forms for notification-tier compost facilities.
-If your notification-tier operation involves storing combustible material outdoors or poses a significant risk to public health and safety, you will also need to establish financial assurance for closure, unless your facility is excluded by 30 TAC 328.5(a) A composting Sewage Sludge, Diapers, and Paper Sludges-Registration Required Municipal sewage sludge (exception: operations compost municipal sewage sludge mixed with m waste require a permit) Positively sorted organic materials (defined in 30 of in addition to those feedstocks at the exempted Disposable diapers Paper sludges (evaluated on a case-by-case basing the compost municipal sewage sludge).
-To apply for a compost registration, you must submit an application in accordance with 30 TAC Chapter 332, Subchapter C and Subchapter G , and the forms for composting operations requiring a permit or registration .
+Compost Operation Permit Required Exempt Facilities Composting of source-separated yard trimmings, clean wood material, vegetative material (defined in 30 TAC 332.2), paper, and manure Composting of agricultural materials generated and composted on agricultural sites Mulching Land application of yard trimmings, clean wood materials, vegetative materials, and manure at rates below or equal to agronomic rates as determined by the Texas Agricultural Extension Service Application of paper as an erosion control or soil amendment On-site composting of nonhazardous industrial waste consisting of poultry carcasses, at a facility that is in compliance with 30 TAC 335.2 (relating to Permit Required) and 335.6(a) (relating to Notification Requirements) Composting Meat, Fish, Carcasses, Dairy Materials, Oils, and Greases- Notification Required Submit a compost notification to the TCEQ in accordance with 30 TAC Chapter 332, Subchapter A, 332.3(c) , and Chapter 332, Subchapter B, if you compost any of the following materials: • Source-separated meat, fish, dead animal carcasses, or dairy materials • Source-separated meat and vegetable oils and greases using the forms for notification-tier compost facilities.
+If your notification-tier operation involves storing combustible material outdoors or poses a significant risk to public health and safety, you will also need to establish financial assurance for closure, unless your facility is excluded by 30 TAC 328.5(a) Composting Sewage Sludge, Diapers, and Paper Sludges-Registration Required A compost registration from the TCEQ, as required by 30 TAC 332.3(b) if you compost any of the following materials: Municipal sewage sludge (exception: operations that compost municipal sewage sludge mixed with municipal solid waste require a permit) Positively sorted organic materials (defined in 30 TAC 332.2 in addition to those feedstocks at the exempt tier) Disposable diapers Paper sludges (evaluated on a case-by-case basis) To apply for a compost registration, you must submit an application in accordance with 30 TAC Chapter 332, Subchapter C and Subchapter G , and the forms for composting operations requiring a permit or registration .
 In addition, the compost produced must comply with end-product standards .

 If your registered composting or mulching operation involves storing combustible material outdoors or poses a significant risk to public health and safety, you may also be required to establish financial assurance for closure of the facility.
-You will need to obtain a compost permit from the TCEQ as required by 30 TAC 332.3(a) if you compost any of the following materials: Composting Grease Trap Waste and Grease-trap wastes Mixed Municipal Solid Waste-Permit Mixed municipal solid waste that is not positively sorted Required To apply for a compost permit, you must submit an application in accordance with 30 TAC Chapter 330, 330.1(d) and Chapter 332, Subchapters $D^{G}$ , $E^{G}$ , $F^{G}$ , and $G^{G}$ , and include the forms for composting operations requiring a permit or registration.
+You will need to obtain a compost permit from the TCEQ as required by 30 TAC 332.3(a) if you compost any of the following materials: Composting Grease Trap Waste and Grease-trap wastes Mixed Municipal Solid Waste-Permit Mixed municipal solid waste that is not positively sorted Required To apply for a compost permit, you must submit an application in accordance with 30 TAC Chapter 330, 330.1(d) and Chapter 332, Subchapters D^{G} , E^{G} , F^{G} , and G^{G} , and include the forms for composting operations requiring a permit or registration.
 In addition, the compost produced must comply with end-product standards.